Non-relativistic regime and topology: topological term in the Einstein equation: Spatial metric at the limit and existence of the Galilean vector

 The second property is a direct consequence of the first one when calculating $D_{[i}D_{j]} w^k$.
 In conclusion, if there is not a unique inertial frame at the NR limit, then this frame is define up to a global translation in the direction of zero spatial curvature. \saut

-\remark{Even if there is not a unique inertial frame, the closedness of $\Sigma$ still implies the existence of a `preferred' one, due to topological properties \citep{2002_Uzan_et_al,2008_Roukema_et_al}.
-In other words, once we require the existence of a NR limit of either Einstein's equation or the bi-metric equations, this implies the existence of a preferred observer in the Universe. \textit{\underline{Question:} could the primordial power spectrum of the CMB be explained by the fondamental presence of such a preferred frame in the theory, and replacing the need for inflation?}}\saut
+\begin{remark}{Even if there is not a unique inertial frame, the closedness of $\Sigma$ still implies the existence of a ``preferred'' one, due to topological properties \citep{2002_Uzan_et_al,2008_Roukema_et_al}.
+In other words, once we require the existence of a NR limit of either general relativity or the bi-connection theory, this implies the existence of a preferred observer in the Universe. \textit{\underline{Question:} could the primordial power spectrum of the CMB be explained by the fondamental presence of such a preferred frame in the theory, and therefore be of topological origin?}} \end{remark}

-\remark{In directions with non-zero spatial Ricci curvature, the NEN theory is only invariant under local Galilean transformations.
-This is similar to the difference between special and general relativity, where the former is invariant under global Lorentzian transformations and the latter under local ones.
-In this sense, classical Newton's theory could be called \textit{the special Galilean theory}, and the NEN theory the \textit{general Galilean theory}.
-But the difference between the two would be only related to the topology, while the difference between special and general relativity is related to a different description of gravitation/spacetime.}